DataBiosphere/bdcat-integration-tests/README.md

 Dedicated to integration testing between components for the biodata catalyst grant.

-Intended to alert teams immediately when a component breaks compatibility with another component.

 We welcome feedback and suggestions from any Biodata Catalyst team on useful tests that would help to strengthen the stability of interaction between components.
 Please email either lblauvel at ucsc.edu or bhannafi at ucsc.edu.